sudoghut/The-possibility-of-rebuilding-the-original-data-based-on-n-gram/README.md

+# The possibility of rebuilding the original data based on n-gram

+(still working)

 The article aims to develop a model that calculates the probabilities of reconstructing the original data when using an n-gram to generate a vocabulary from a text repository, which cannot be published publicly due to copyright or privacy concerns.

 These are the given variables: